jlacar/jlacar.github.io/kotlin/_posts/aoc-2023/2023-12-26-fluent-interfaces-kotlin.md

 ### Mapping out where we want to go

 When I go on a road trip, I don't just start driving in any random direction.
 When I head out, I have a good idea of the general direction I'm going.
 These days, it's easy.
-I just enter an address in my GPS app and I'll get turn-by-turn guidance all the way to my destination.
+I just enter a destination address in my GPS app and I'll get turn-by-turn guidance all the way there.

 Likewise, when embarking on a non-trivial refactoring, I find it useful to have a general sense of where I'm going.
 Unfortunately, for anything larger and more complicated than the simple refactorings my IDE can do automatically, I don't get the kind of step-by-step guidance a GPS app gives me.
 I have to figure out how to string many small refactoring steps together so I can reach my final destination.
 This can be challenging, especially when the way is unclear.